paige-mason/vortex-lab/README.md

 # bcog200-final-project

 The purpose of this program is to simulate a tornadic event based on historical data.
+It is intended for entertainment only and is not a tool for predicting real meteorological outcomes.

 **Functions**